jhpyle/docassemble/_docs/installation.md

 Using the sidebar, navigate to "API permissions" and click "Add a permission."
-Click the box for "Microsoft Graph," then click the box for "Application permissions."
+Click the box for "Microsoft Graph," then click the box for "Delegated permissions."
 Under "Files," check the checkbox for `Files.ReadWrite.All`.
-Under "User," check the checkbox for `User.Read.All`.
+Under "User," check the checkbox for `User.Read`.
 Then click "Add permissions."

 Using the sidebar, navigate to "Branding."
 Upload a logo (square image files work best) and enter URLs for your home page, terms of